- 1 Reforms

 Public officials should be more accountable, not less, and with greater power should come greater responsibility, not less.
 The doctrine of qualified immunity shields law enforcement officials from their actions, even when those actions involve clear violation of civil rights accorded by the U.S. Constitution and its amendments, per Anderson v.
 Creighton, Zieper v.
 Metzinger, Pearson v.
 Callahan, Filarsky v.
 Delia, and Mitchell v.
 Forsyth.
 Furthermore, a limited privilege from arrest granted to Congressmen during the partaking of their Congressional duties under Article I, Section 6 of the U.S. Constitution cannot be extrapolated as wholesale immunity for the actions of public officials, or even as protection for the otherwise unlawful actions of Congressmen.

 Article I, Section 6 simply protects Congressman from arrest at certain times, namely while going about their Congressional duties (excepting cases of felonies, treason, and breach of the peace)—not the actions they take during those times, for which they can logically be arrested afterwards.
 Nor does the Speech and Debate Clause provide protection for a Congressman’s actions, only for their words, to ensure free debate.
-Therefore, qualified immunity is hereby prohibited as unconstitutional in the interests of protecting American’s civil rights under the U.S. Constitution from governmental tyranny.
+Therefore, qualified immunity should be prohibited as unconstitutional in the interests of protecting American’s civil rights under the U.S. Constitution from governmental tyranny.

 Penalties for Judicial Corruption

 Justice should not be sold or denied, per the 5th Article of the Province of Pennsylvania’s 1682 Laws Agreed Upon in England, and a right to due process of law without which none may be deprived of life, liberty, or property is evinced from the 5th Amendment to the U.S. Constitution.
-Therefore, any witnesses or prosecutors convicted of willful falsehood for their court testimony will be subject to the same penalties they had sought against those testified against, required to make double satisfaction to those they testified against, dismissed from all offices of trust, and permanently prevented from holding public office or testifying in court, consistent with the 12th and 26th Articles of the Province of Pennsylvania’s 1682 Laws Agreed Upon in England.
+Therefore, any witnesses or prosecutors convicted of willful falsehood for their court testimony should be subject to the same penalties they had sought against those testified against, required to make double satisfaction to those they testified against, dismissed from all offices of trust, and permanently prevented from holding public office or testifying in court, consistent with the 12th and 26th Articles of the Province of Pennsylvania’s 1682 Laws Agreed Upon in England.

 Removing Onerous Fees